We have included this page so that our translate button can work on this important content

 - liaising with mental health team or lead where safeguarding concerns are linked to mental health

-The DSL (and any deputies) will undergo training to provide them with the knowledge and skills required to carry out the role.
-In Lincolnshire we have a 6-year Safeguarding Training Plan and the DSL will undertake training around their specific role at least every two years.
-New DSL’s or Deputies will need to be familiar with the content of the LSCP’s procedures manual and to keep up to date with bi-annual updates.
+The DSL (and any DDSL’s) will undergo training to provide them with the knowledge and skills required to carry out the role.
+In Lincolnshire we have a combined LSCP and education six-year Safeguarding Training Plan which is followed by the DSL and any DDSL’s.
+The DSL will undertake training around their specific role at least every two years.
+New DSL’s or DDSL’s will need to be familiar with the content of the LSCP’s procedures manual and to keep up to date with bi-annual updates.

 The DSL and Deputies will attend the LCC DSL Safeguarding Updates and/or drop-ins, LCC support forums and appropriate LSCP inter-agency training to ensure that they are sufficiently trained and informed to: